-We consider 10 containment policies, which we defined in line with the international policy data featured in the Oxford COVID-19 Government Response Tracker (Wade et al., 2022): commerce restrictions (closing non-essential businesses), curfews, event cancellations, face mask mandates, restrictions on gathering, lockdowns, school closures, workplace restrictions, and restrictions on transport and travel.
-Four of these policies (school closures, event cancellations, face masks mandates, and restrictions on gathering) were enacted by the vast majority of municipalities over similar amounts of time (Appendix Table B2 and Appendix Figure B2), providing little variation with which to identify the effects of interest.
+We consider 10 containment policies, which we defined in line with the international policies featured in the Oxford COVID-19 Government Response Tracker (Hale et al., 2021): commerce restrictions (closing non-essential businesses), curfews, event cancellations, face mask mandates, restrictions on gathering, lockdowns, school closures, workplace restrictions, and restrictions on transport and travel.
+Four of these policies (school closures, event cancellations, face masks mandates, and restrictions on gathering) were enacted by the vast majority of municipalities (Appendix Table B2) and consistently throughout our period of analysis (Appendix Figures B2 and B3), providing little variation with which to identify the effects of interest.
 We therefore focus our analysis on the remaining six policies.
 See Appendix B3 for a more extensive discussion of the policy data.